Our parish churches span the breadth of church tradition,

 St Mary the Virgin, Ashbury

 We are a very open and welcoming congregation.
-Our Sunday services start at 11.00am, and over a month we celebrate Holy Communion, Morning Worship and a third Sunday service with Taizé, Celtic or other forms of worship.
-We also meet on Thursdays at 8.00am for Morning Prayer.
-The village shop and café welcomes us for a bi-monthly ‘Café Church’ which usually includes a guest speaker.
+Our Sunday services start at 11am, and over a month we celebrate Holy Communion, Morning Worship and a third Sunday service with Taizé, Celtic or other forms of worship.
+We also meet on the second Thursdays at 10am for Holy Communion and at 9am on the final Friday of the month for Matins.
+The village shop and café welcomes us occasionally for ‘Café Church’ which usually includes a guest speaker.
 A highlight of village life is the Stations of the Nativity just before Christmas each year, in which the Christmas story is retold around the village.

 St James, Bourton

 We welcome adults and children alike to our Family Service at 10am on the first Saturday of the month and Family Communion at 10am on the third Sunday.
 We hope you will stay for refreshments and a chat afterwards.
-Messy Church, with creative activities for children, focuses on key events in the Christian year and is held regularly in the Village Hall.
 The highlight of the year is our candlelit Holy Communion service on Christmas Eve at 6pm, where the village children dress up as various members of the nativity to build a living crib, along with mulled wine for the adults and the traditional handbells rung by the Shrivenham bell ringers.